Clinical Psychologist & Clinical Director

-Katrina is a provisional psychologist who is a strong advocate for creating positive change.
+Katrina is a psychologist who is a strong advocate for creating positive change.
 Katrina completed her Master of Psychology (Professional) and has worked alongside clients across the lifespan.
 However, she holds a particular passion for working with children, young people, and their families.

 In her practice, Katrina conveys a warm, empathetic, and non-judgemental stance, creating a space for clients to share their thoughts, feelings, and experiences without fear of judgement.